Maternal Mental Health

 Overview

-According to the WHO, worldwide about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder, primarily depression.
+According to the World Health Organization, worldwide about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder, primarily depression.
 In developing countries this is even higher (15.6% during pregnancy and 19.8% after child birth).
-As such, the Implementation Science Collaborative (ISC) is working to bridge research and policy gaps between respectful maternal care and mental health and psychosocial support.
+The Implementation Science Collaborative (ISC) is working to bridge research and policy gaps between respectful maternal care and mental health and psychosocial support.

 Critical Conversations: International Maternal Newborn Health Conference (IMNHC) 2023

 During IMNHC 2023, ISC partners facilitated important discussion on maternal mental health evidence and emerging policy action by drawing from examples in Sub-Saharan Africa.
 Moderated by University Research Co., LLC, the session, entitled “Advancing Evidence to Practice for Maternal Mental Health: Lessons learned from the Africa region,” convened the University of California San Francisco, the City University of New York, the East, Central and Southern Africa Health Community; and the Infectious Diseases Institute.
-More information coming soon.
+Learn more about the session here.

-This webinar was hosted by the Mental Health and Psychosocial Support Learning Collaborative and examines ways to strengthen maternal mental health in special populations.
+The Mental Health and Psychosocial Support Learning Collaborative hosted a webinar which examines ways to strengthen maternal mental health in special populations.